Parent PLUS Loan

 What if my Parent PLUS Loan is denied?

-If a Parent PLUS Loan is denied, a student can request a Direct Unsubsidized Loan by submitting the Federal Direct Loan Change Form.
+If a Parent PLUS Loan is denied, a student can request a Direct Unsubsidized Loan by submitting the Federal Direct Loan change form.
 You also may wish to obtain a Direct PLUS Loan endorser which is someone who is willing to repay the Direct PLUS Loan if the borrower does not.

 Federal Direct PLUS Loan Change Request Form

-This form is used to submit requests to change Parent PLUS Loans that have already been approved through the Department of Education.
+The Federal Direct PLUS Loan change request form is used to submit requests to change Parent PLUS Loans that have already been approved through the Department of Education.
 When changing the amount of a Parent PLUS Loan, please keep in mind the maximum annual loan limit and fees listed above.

-Repayment Calculator – This tool calculates an estimated monthly payment.
+Repayment calculator – This tool calculates an estimated monthly payment.

 National Student Loan Data System (NSLDS) – This is the Federal Department of Education's database for tracking all federal loans and you can find information on your Parent PLUS Loan history.

-Federal Loan Consolidation – This is for Parent PLUS borrowers who have PLUS loans with different lenders/servicers and wish to combine their PLUS Loans into one Consolidation Loan.
+Federal Loan consolidation – This is for Parent PLUS borrowers who have PLUS loans with different lenders/servicers and wish to combine their PLUS Loans into one Consolidation Loan.

-Direct Loan Servicing Site – This is for information regarding Direct Loan repayment.
+Direct Loan servicing site – This is for information regarding Direct Loan repayment.